Wenxuan Hou Headshot

 Background

 Professor Hou previously served as Co-Chair of the Young Academy of Scotland (2018-2021) and 30th President of the Chinese Economic Association (UK/Europe).
 He was Co-Editor of The British Accounting Review (2021–2025), the flagship journal of the British Accounting and Finance Association (ranked top four in Business Finance and top one in Accounting by the 2024 Impact Factor), and Editor-in-Chief of Journal of Chinese Economic and Business Studies (2020–2025), an Oxford-based Q1 journal on sustainable development.
 He also holds an Honorary Professorship at the University of Cape Town.
-He received his PhD from University of Manchester and worked at Durham University before joining the University of Edinburgh in 2012.

 Research Interests